Warwick Thornton: Career

-Thornton began his career making short films and achieved success with them at film festivals around the world, including the short film Payback (1996) at the Telluride Film Festival.
-He directed and wrote From Sand to Celluloid – Payback under the auspices of the Indigenous Branch of the Australian Film Commission, with production by Blackfella Films.
+Thornton began his career making short films and achieved success with them at film festivals around the world, including the short film Payback (1996) at the Telluride Film Festival, He directed and wrote From Sand to Celluloid – Payback (retitled simply Payback) under the auspices of the Indigenous Branch of the Australian Film Commission, with production by Blackfella Films.
 Rachel Perkins was line producer on the film.
-Other films achieving international success were Green Bush and Nana, at the Berlin International Film Festival.
+He then filmed the documentary Marn Grook: An Aboriginal Perspective on Australian Rules Football.
+Other films achieving international success were Green Bush (2005) and Nana, at the Berlin International Film Festival.

 He describes his decision to become a filmmaker in an interview in 2007:

 Where I grew up in Alice I was a DJ for a radio station (CAAMA).
 The station began a film unit and so I watched people pack cameras and equipment into cars and take off to make films.
 I was alone at the radio station and I thought that I really wanted to go with them.
 That's how it started, I made a film called Green Bush which is basically about that time.
 Eventually I went to AFTRS in Sydney and got really involved as a Director of Photography.

 Thornton shared a personal as well as professional relationship with Beck Cole, and along with producer Kath Shelper called themselves "the trinity", working together from 2004.

 In 2009 Thornton wrote, directed and shot his first feature film Samson & Delilah, which won awards including the Camera d’Or for best first feature film at the 2009 Cannes Film Festival.
 The following year he filmed the documentary series Art + Soul about Aboriginal and Torres Strait Islander artists, which was written and narrated by curator Hetti Perkins.
 The installation Mother Courage (inspired by Bertolt Brecht's 1939 character) was commissioned by dOCUMENTA and ACMI, and first exhibited in 2012.

 His 2017 historical drama Sweet Country garnered critical acclaim and several awards, including the Special Jury Prize at the 74th Venice Film Festival; Platform Prize at the 2017 Toronto International Film Festival; the Audience Award at the 2017 Adelaide Film Festival; and the Best Feature Film at the 2017 Asia Pacific Screen Awards.